Step 2: Preparing the sample

 Brains are best loaded bulb down and with the ventral side facing the blade.
 The blade is affixed to the blade holder (we use a new blade every 200 to 300 sections).

-The goal here is to move the sample so that its top right edge (as you look at it) is next to the blade.
+The goal here is to move the sample so that its top right edge (see below) is next to the blade.
 This informs the software of the correct location to start cutting.
-The sample can be moved using the X/Y/Z edit boxes, the GUI arrows, or the following keyboard shortcuts:
+The gap between the blade tip and the agar block can be small (one mm or so is fine) if the edge of the agar on the blade side is straight and vertical.
+The smaller the gap, the less time is wasted cutting nothing.

 To use the keyboard shortcuts, the Prepare GUI must have mouse focus but you should not have clicked on a text edit box, or you will end up typing in it.
 Hold shift for large motions.
 You should position the sample such that it's about one mm away from the blade and the blade tip is near the top of the sample in Z. Then hit "Set blade position" to store this position: